Alternate Mode: Drag Racer

 Like the other Mini Cybertron toys, this is a simplified toy, but there are still some great moulded details.
 There's a fairy complex engine block being the cockpit and two jet engines at the back, along with spoilers on either side - it's a shame none of these are paint, since the sculpt is very good.
 The front is curved to points, which is what makes this car look like Megatron's copying Bruce Wayne.
 Both the small front and large rear tyres are grey.
 The front set roll and while the rear set are fixed, they look like they'll roll and there are smaller hidden wheels underneath which _do_ roll.

 By virtue of the complex transformation, this car is a little gappy in places, although with such a sci-fi design, Megatron gets away with this.
-My main complaint is the abundance of the grey - not only are the colours far simpler than those on the full sized toy, but the large expanse of grey at the back really hurts.
+My main complaint is the abundance of the grey - not only are the colours far simpler than those on the full sized toy, but the large expanse of grey at the back annoys me.

 TRANSFORMATION TO ROBOT MODE